HaleSmith/demo-repo/README.md

 # Demo

 I am trying to refresh my mind on working with Github.
-Thank you for your support.
+Thank you for your support!
+Hope this will be helpful!!!